 Meanwhile, cloud-based Software-as-a-Service applications are accessed only over the public internet.
 This method of connectivity makes it very easy to integrate with SSL VPNs.
 It makes them suitable for cloud-based applications, but there can be incompatibilities with on-premise applications.

-Why SSL VPN technology is important?
+Why is SSL VPN technology important?

 As employees are more and more frequently accessing work environments remotely, secure remote access is one of the key priorities.
 This is where SSL VPNs come in, especially since more organizations are moving towards SaaS services instead of locally hosted resources.